 - FilmSPC sends the production company's final agreement for execution (i.e., signature).

 - All deliverables must be received, including agreements regarding location of screening, wording for credits, etc.

-- Production company signs and submits an IRS Form W9 (if a non-US production, production company must sign and submit an IRS Form W8) and an invoice requesting marketing program payment(s).
+- Production company signs and submits an IRS Form W9 (if a non-US production, production company must sign and submit an IRS Form W8) and an invoice requesting cash rebate program payment(s).

 - Once FilmSPC receives all completed expenditures containing invoices, receipts, etc., proof of all deliverables, the signed agreement, internal memorandums, completed forms showing local expenditures, FilmSPC will review and approve.